Applying sunscreen for runners is as important as wearing the right pair of running shoes when you head out for miles anytime of year.

-After some great discussions on Instagram about my own past hormone issues and learning more about how what’s in our products can impact our thyroid and adrenals, I got 15 direct messages within an hour asking about my favorite all natural sunscreen.
+After some great discussions on Instagram about my own past hormone issues and learning more about how what’s in our products can impact our thyroid and adrenals, I got 15 direct messages within an hour asking about my best sunscreen for runners.

 This Dew Skin Tinted moisturizer is super light with an SPF 20 means you’re getting it all in one product so you don’t have to remember anything extra later.
 Even in the winter we need SPF, so it’s a great year round option.